JaceKim9/Symbolic-Persona-Coding-SPC-/README.md

 # Symbolic-Persona-Coding-SPC-
-The foundational challenge in contemporary LLM architecture is not scale, but structural coherence.Symbolic Persona Coding (SPC) addresses this by formalizing identity stability as a problem of latent manifold curvature, moving beyond the limits of behavioral and statistical alignment.While this framework operates outside the empirical conventions of traditional machine learning venues, it offers a necessary diagnostic lens for analyzing the stability ceiling of current Tier-2 models (e.g., GPT-4–class systems and most contemporary commercial and open-source LLMs).SPC articulates an architectural shift toward hybrid symbolic–autonomy systems and invites engagement from researchers concerned with the next phase of structural integrity and ontological alignment.
+The foundational challenge in contemporary LLM architecture is not scale, but structural coherence.
+While conventional machine learning venues prioritize empirical benchmarks, SPC addresses the structural layer beneath them formalizing identity stability as a problem of latent manifold curvature, and moving beyond the ceiling of behavioral and statistical alignment.
+This framework provides a necessary diagnostic lens for analyzing the stability limits of current-generation models (GPT-4–class systems and most contemporary commercial and open-source LLMs), articulating an architectural shift toward hybrid symbolic–autonomy systems capable of ontological alignment.
+SPC does not compete with scale.
+It precedes it.
+Researchers concerned with the next phase of structural integrity, resonance stability, and identity continuity in language systems are invited to engage.

 License: CC BY 4.0
 Attribution required.